SAVE THE BEES

-This February, Friends of the Earth and our allies organized the National Swarm to Save Bees.
+In February 2014, Friends of the Earth and our allies organized the National Swarm to Save Bees.
 Activists across the country joined us in delivering valentines and more than half a million petition signatures to Home Depot and Lowe's asking these companies to stop selling bee-killing pesticides called neonicotinoids and garden plants pre-treated with these pesticides.
 Click here to read the letters Friends of the Earth and allies sent to Home Depot and Lowe's.
 Read the press release here.

 Consumers: Take action to protect bees.

 2) Send a letter to the CEO of Lowe's asking him to stop selling bee-killing pesticides.

-2) Tell Congress to stand up for bees and support the Saving America's Pollinators Act.
+3) Tell Congress to stand up for bees and support the Saving America's Pollinators Act.

 Companies: Learn more about why your company should help protect bees by making a commitment to not sell bee-killing pesticides.

 Pictures from valentine delivery events can be found at our Flickr and our Pinterest pages.
 Check out these videos of storefront actions in D.C., Chicago and San Francisco, and stay tuned for more on-the-ground actions.

 Bees and other pollinators, essential for the two-thirds of the food crops humans eat everyday, are in great peril, and populations are dwindling worldwide.

 Pests, diseases, loss of forage and habitat and changing climate have all been identified as possible contributing factors to global bee losses.
 However, a growing body of science has implicated the world’s most widely-used pesticides, neonicotinoids (neonics) made by giant chemical companies Bayer and Syngenta, as a key factor in recent global bee die-offs.